wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 * A timer starts on the server when you enable the remote debugging feature, and after 48 hours the feature is automatically turned off.
 This 48 hour limit is done for security and performance reasons.
 You can easily turn the feature back on as many times as you like.
 We recommend leaving it disabled when you are not actively debugging.

-* You can manually attach the debugger to any process, not only the web site process (w3wp.exe).
+* You can manually attach the debugger to any process, not only the web app process (w3wp.exe).
 For more information about how to use debug mode in Visual Studio, see [Debugging in Visual Studio](http://msdn.microsoft.com/zh-cn/library/vstudio/sc65sadd.aspx).

 ## <a name="logsoverview"></a>Diagnostic logs overview

-An ASP.NET application that runs in an Azure web site can create the following kinds of logs:
+An ASP.NET application that runs in an Azure web app can create the following kinds of logs:

 * **Application tracing logs**<br/>
   The application creates these logs by calling methods of the [System.Diagnostics.Trace](http://msdn.microsoft.com/zh-cn/library/system.diagnostics.trace.aspx) class.
 * **Web server logs**<br/>
-  The web server creates a log entry for every HTTP request to the web site.
+  The web server creates a log entry for every HTTP request to the web app.
 * **Detailed error message logs**<br/>
   The web server creates an HTML page with some additional information for failed HTTP requests (those that result in status code 400 or greater).
 * **Failed request tracing logs**<br/>
   The web server creates an XML file with detailed tracing information for failed HTTP requests.
 The web server also provides an XSL file to format the XML in a browser.

-Logging affects web site performance, so Azure gives you the ability to enable or disable each type of log as needed.
+Logging affects web app performance, so Azure gives you the ability to enable or disable each type of log as needed.
 For application logs, you can specify that only logs above a certain severity level should be written.
-When you create a new web site, by default all logging is disabled.
+When you create a new web app, by default all logging is disabled.

-Logs are written to files in a *LogFiles* folder in the file system of your web site and are accessible via FTP.
+Logs are written to files in a *LogFiles* folder in the file system of your web app and are accessible via FTP.
 Web server logs and application logs can also be written to an Azure Storage account.
 You can retain a greater volume of logs in a storage account than is possible in the file system.
 You're limited to a maximum of 100 megabytes of logs when you use the file system.
 (File system logs are only for short-term retention.
 Azure deletes old log files to make room for new ones after the limit is reached.)

 ## <a name="apptracelogs"></a>Create and view application trace logs